adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/experiencefragment/v1/experiencefragment/readme.md

 Extensible Experience Fragment component for the Core Email Components for composing campaign content written in HTL and based on the [Experience Fragment Core Component](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/experiencefragment/v2/experiencefragment)

+The Experience Fragment Component allows embedding an Experience Fragment in campaign content.

 ## Features

 * Can be used on both templates and pages